UT-Application-Development-Association/Contribution-Guidelines/README.md

 If you followed the terminal setup above, then you should have git built-in in your WSL

 ## git basic usages
+You will need to learn some of the basic commands of git in order to contribute.
+Although most of the IDEs have made git easier with their interfaces, it is necessary to learn git from the command line :) Here I will present a general workflow of git:
+#### git clone
+Repository is a place to store the code/files.
+Repo is kind of like a directory.
+When someone initialize a repo online, you may use the `clone` command to copy the code onto your machine.
+For example, if you scroll up, you should be able to see a green button *code*.
+Click on that, and copy the https link.
+Then, open your terminal, find a place where you would want to clone the repo, run this command:

+      git clone <The link you just copied>

+It should prompts you for your username and password.
+Enter those info then you should be successful in cloning.
+Now `cd` into the repo you just cloned.
+Try type `git status` in the terminal, what do you see?
+#### git add & commit
+After you cloned, you should be able to make some changes to the files.
+Try changing something :) After your change, type `git status` again, you should be able to see the name of the files you changed, in red.
+The next step is to

+      git add <name of a changed file>

+to tell git that it should pay attention to this file.
+Type `git status` again, what's the color now?
+The file that was `git add`ed is now in the staging area.
+If you make a git commit now, the files that are in staging area will be commited.
+But what's commit?
+You can think of a commit as "some changes to the repo".
+To make a commit after some git add, do this:

+      git commit -m "<Some commit message>"

+Every commit needs a message.
+A very very important thing about commit message is it needs to be meaningful!
+Please don't write your commit message like *"some changes"*.
+Do write something like *"add feature <blabla> using <some method>"* or *"fixed a bug of title image display incorrectly"*, etc. This is very important when someone needs to look at the commit history.

+#### git push
+The very next step to contribute is to sync your changes online. git achieves this by the `push` command.

+      git push

+Or write it better:

+      git push origin <branch name>

+You can think of `origin` as which website you push it on.
+Most of the time it would be `origin`, you don't need to worry about it for now.
+For branch, we will discuss about that in pull requests.
+For this repository `Contribution-Guidelines`, you probably don't have a permission to push.
+Don't worry about it, you will have real permission when you actually contribute.

+#### git pull
+So if someone pushs their changes, after you clone the repo, your local repo and the online repo would be out of sync.
+How do we update the new changes

 ## git pull requests
 Branching is a powerful feature supported by git.
 The workflow of our project will heavily rely on the branch.